Malva: Medical use

 In Catalonia (Spain) they use the leaves to cure the sting or paresthesia of the stinging nettle (Urtica dioica).

 Leaves of various species Malva have been used in traditional Austrian medicine internally as tea or externally as baths for treatment of disorders of the skin, gastrointestinal tract and respiratory tract.
 The leaves can also be chewed to soothe coughs or sore throats.

 Cultivation

 Cultivation is by sowing the seeds directly outdoors in early spring.
 The seed is easy to collect, and they will often spread themselves by seed.

-Some Malva species are invasive weeds, particularly in the Americas where they are not native.
+Some Malva species are invasive weeds, particularly in the Americas where, excluding those species native to Baja California and California, most were introduced.

 History

-This plant is one of the earliest cited in recorded literature.
 The third century BC physician Diphilus of Siphnus wrote that "[mallow] juice lubricates the windpipe, nourishes, and is easily digested."
 Horace mentions it in reference to his own diet, which he describes as very simple: "Me pascunt olivae, / me cichorea levesque malvae" ("As for me, olives, endives, and mallows provide sustenance").
 Lord Monboddo describes his translation of an ancient epigram that demonstrates Malva was planted upon the graves of the ancients, stemming from the belief that the dead could feed on such perfect plants.